-Most mistakes made by landlords are related to their tenants becoming non-paying tenants.
+Not surprisingly, most mistakes made by landlords are related to their tenants becoming non-paying tenants.

-Shutting off utilities (water & electricity).
+1. Shut off utilities (water & electricity).

 A deposit of this size is usually sufficient to cover any debts

-Changing the locks.
+2. Change the locks.

-Taking justice into their own hands.
+3. Take justice into their own hands.

 The only legal way to evict your tenant is to hire a lawyer and initiate a formal eviction procedure through the Spanish law courts.